-[Insert Name of District or LEA] Provider to dispose of data obtained by Provider pursuant to the terms of the Service Agreement between LEA and Provider.
+Provider to dispose of data obtained by Provider pursuant to the terms of the Service Agreement between LEA and Provider.
 The terms of the Disposition are set forth below:

 1. Extent of Disposition

-Disposition is partial.
-The categories of of data to be disposed of are set forth below or are found in
+data to be disposed of are set forth below or are found in

 an attachment to this Directive:

-[Insert categories of data here]

-Disposition is Complete.
-Disposition e xtends to all categories of data.
+L Disposition is Complete.
+Disposition ext ends to all categories of data.

 2. Nature of Disposition

-Disposition shall be by destruction or deletion of data.
+Disposition shall be by destruction or de eletion of data.

-ata.
+Disposition shall be by a transfer of data a.
 The data shall be transferred to the following site as

 follows:

-[Insert or attach special instructions 5]
+[]

 3. Schedule of Disposition

 Data shall be disposed of by the following date:

 As soon as commercially practicable.

-By [Insert Date]
+By []

+A Circuit or

 4. Signature

-Date

 Authorized Representative of LEA Date

+·

 5. Verification of Disposition of Data

-Authorized Penrocentative of Company Date
+Authorized Representative of Company Date